iq0boy/gridsome-portfolio/content/projects/project7.md

   - tech18
   - tech20
   - tech21
+  - tech22
+  - tech24
 ---
 The purpose of this project was to make a small web project to learn Nuxt, its ecosystem, and Bulma with Buefy.

-After discovering and enjoying Gridsome, I wanted to dig deeper in the Vue.js ecosystem, and to learn its well-known Nuxt framework.
+After discovering and enjoying Gridsome, I wanted to dig deeper in the Vue.js world, and to learn its well-known Nuxt framework.
 As far as I went, i really enjoyed the journey, and I consider making vue.js my main frontend framework.
 It was the opportunity to discover tools like prettier or eslint, which I wasn't used to go with.